Children's Hospital Colorado

 What is craniosynostosis?

-Craniosynostosis is a condition in which parts of a baby's skull fuse together too soon and cause the head to become atypically shaped.
+Craniosynostosis is a condition in which parts of a baby's skull fuse together too soon and cause the head to become misshaped.

 A newborn's skull is made up of seven major plates of bone separated by sutures, the narrow spaces between the plates.
-Sutures are where much of the growth of the skull occurs during infancy.
+Sutures are where much of the growth of the skull happens during infancy.
 Eventually, all of the sutures close as the plates of bone fuse together forming a solid piece of bone.
-However, most sutures take years to close.

 An illustration of a newborn skull showing normal size and placement of the plates.

-However, when a baby has craniosynostosis, it means that one or more of the sutures closes earlier than expected.
-When this happens, skull growth at the closed suture slows down or stops, but the brain keeps growing, which causes an increase in growth in the areas where the sutures are open.
+When a baby has craniosynostosis, it means that one or more of the sutures closes earlier than expected.
+This slows down or stops skull growth in the area of the closed suture.
+However, the brain keeps growing, which causes an increase in growth in the areas where the sutures are not closed, resulting in uneven skull growth.
 This leads to an atypical head shape.
 In some children, craniosynostosis can affect brain growth and development.

-Each type of craniosynostosis has its own characteristics.
-Each type gets its name from the name of the closed suture.
+Each type of craniosynostosis has its own characteristics and gets its name based on which suture of the skull closed during development.

-Below are types of craniosynostosis that we frequently see at the Craniofacial Program at Children's Hospital Colorado.
-The name of the closed suture is represented in each type (the corresponding head shape is in parentheses).
+Below are types of craniosynostosis that we frequently see at the Craniofacial Program at Children's Colorado.
+The name of the closed suture is represented in each type and the resulting head shape is in parentheses.

 An illustration of a baby's skull with the front two plates fused together and labeled Fused metotopic suture.
 Next to it is an illustration of a baby's head showing the skull protruding out in a line down the center of the forehead.